 Search the Microsoft Purview Data Catalog

 After data is scanned and ingested into the Microsoft Purview Data Map, data consumers need to easily find the data needed for their analytics or governance workloads.
-Data discovery can be time consuming because you may not know where to find the data that you want.
-Even after finding the data, you may have doubts about whether you can trust the data and take a dependency on it.
+Data discovery can be time consuming because you might not know where to find the data that you want.
+Even after finding the data, you could have doubts about whether you can trust the data and take a dependency on it.

 The goal of search in Microsoft Purview is to speed up the process of quickly finding the data that matters.
 This article outlines how to search the Microsoft Purview Data Catalog to quickly find the data you're looking for.

 Searching the catalog

 The search bar can be accessed from the Microsoft Purview portal's main page, or you can open the Data Catalog solution, and find the search bar on the Overview page.

 Once you select the search bar, you'll be presented with your search history and the items recently accessed in the data catalog.
 This allows you to quickly pick up from previous data exploration that was already done.

 Enter in keywords that help narrow down your search such as name, data type, classifications, and glossary terms.
 As you enter in search keywords, Microsoft Purview dynamically suggests results and searches that could fit your needs.
 To complete your search, select "View search results" or press "Enter".